Chart Color Schemes

 The level of general health in Cape Woolamai is notably higher than the national average with prevalence of common health conditions low among the general population across older, at risk cohorts

-Cape Woolamai shows better-than-average health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-The prevalence of common health conditions among its general population is low, particularly among older, at-risk cohorts.
+Cape Woolamai shows better-than-average health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence data.
+The prevalence of common health conditions among the general population, particularly older and at-risk cohorts, is low.

 Frequently Asked Questions - Health